-We all try to start each day with a plan to get a lot done but soon find ourselves becoming distracted, focusing on low priority tasks and often procrastinating.
+We all try to start each day with a plan to increase productivity but soon find ourselves becoming distracted, focusing on low priority tasks and often procrastinating.
 So how can we regain control of our time and avoid procrastination?

-The old school lists on how to be more productive don’t work anymore, or at least not for everyone, so we’re going to outline productivity techniques that can be adapted to your personality and working style.
+The old school lists on how to increase productivity don’t work anymore, or at least not for everyone, so we’re going to outline productivity techniques that can be adapted to your personality and working style and will help to improve productivity.

 Track and Limit